More than a Game: Soundtrack

 The music is mainly inspired by A. J. Mighton and John Colwill.
 An executive producer of the movie, Harvey Mason Jr., also is an executive producer of the soundtrack album, Music Inspired by More than a Game.
 The album was due for release on September 28, 2009, in the UK and September 29 in the US.
 Interscope is the main record label involved although Polow da Don's label Zone 4 inc/productions Mason's Harvey Mason Media the main production associates and publishers involved.
 Producers for the project include Boi-1da, Danielle Rayna, Polow da Don and Jerome Harmon amongst others.

 The soundtrack features songs from Ester Dean, Drake, T.I., Mary J. Blige, Jay-Z, and Soulja Boy, amongst others.
 The album also features additional vocals or raps from Chris Brown, Kanye West, Lil Wayne, Eminem, Toni Braxton, JoJo, Jordin Sparks, Ya Boy, Omarion, and Faith Evans plus others.
 A number of songs were released as singles.
-First, "Stronger" by Mary J Blige is the soundtrack's lead single and was released on August 4, 2009, to support the film and later on August 21, 2009, as the second single from Blige's ninth studio album also titled Stronger.
+First, "Stronger" by Mary J Blige is the soundtrack's lead single and was released on August 4, 2009, to support the film and later on August 21, 2009, as the second single from Blige's ninth studio album also titled Stronger with Each Tear.
 "Drop It Low" by Ester Dean (with Chris Brown) was released as a single on August 9, 2009, while "Forever" by Drake (featuring Kanye West, Lil Wayne, & Eminem) was released as a single on September 15, 2009.